rubenjgarcia/nestjs-abac-app/README.md

 When you do a query with an `user` you can only see entities that belongs to the `unit` of that `user`

+## Two Factor Authentication

+To enable 2FA the user must have `User:Activate2FA` policy

+Use the endpoint `POST /iam/2FA/generate` to generate a QR code to use with some 2FA application like https://github.com/google/google-authenticator o https://authy.com

+After setting the application with the QR code the user needs to validate it using the endpoint `POST /iam/2FA/validate` sending the code of the application

+If everything is ok, every time the user wants to login to use the API needs to do it in 2 steps:

+- Use the endpoint `POST /auth/login` to login to get the JWT Token
+- Use the JWT token to call the `POST /auth/validate2FA` endpoint sending the token.
+This endpoint will generate a new JWT token valid to call the endpoints of the API

 ## Extending the Application

 You can crete your own modules following [the principles described in Nestjs](https://docs.nestjs.com/modules).
 Then you need to implement the ABAC security in the controller